GeogreyMbugua/e-commerce/README.md

 - `src/components/Shop` contains catalogue data and shop views
 - `src/components/Common` contains shared UI such as the newsletter, loader, and product cards
 - `public/images` contains the storefront, product, logo, and promotional assets

+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the route map, shared layout, navigation model, state boundaries, current integration gaps, and guidance for search, filtering, AI, and payments.